-This bill mandates the Department of Natural and Cultural Resources to create a short-notice reservation system for New Hampshire residents, allowing them to book day-use reservations at state parks within 48 hours of their intended visit.
+This bill mandates the Department of Natural and Cultural Resources to create a short-notice reservation system for New Hampshire residents, allowing them to make day-use reservations for state parks within 48 hours of their intended visit.
 The bill amends RSA 216-A:1, II to include provisions for booking and reservation systems, and introduces a new paragraph in RSA 216-A:2 that prioritizes access for local residents.
 Specifically, it defines "local residents" as New Hampshire residents aged 18 or older living within a town that connects to the park or within a 5-mile radius.
 The reservation system will reserve a percentage of day-use spaces for these residents, ensuring fair access to facilities such as walking trails, beaches, and picnic areas, while excluding parks that primarily offer overnight accommodations.

-Introduced: 216-A:1, 216-A:2
+Statutes affected: Introduced: 216-A:1, 216-A:2

 HB657 text: 216-A:1, 216-A:2